bimalka98/Hardware-Description-Languages/README.md

 0 1        0
 1 0        0
 1 1        0
 ```
+1. When implementing using NOR gates, Configuration must be as follows:

 * R input goes with upper nor gate.
 S input goes with lower nor gate.
 * R --> goes with Normal path (Q)
 * S --> goes with complement path (Q')